Category theory for genetics II: genotype, phenotype and haplotype: Chromologies and Pedigrads

 \subsection{Main example}

 As was done in \cite{Seqali}, we will make use of a main example to motivate the different concepts introduced herein.
-Most of our examples will aim to demonstrate how the different definitions and results of the present paper help understand the main example.
+Most of our subsequent examples will aim to demonstrate how the different definitions and results of the present paper help understand the main example (stated at the end of this section).
+In this paper, our main example will showcase a situation in which one is interested to \emph{identify, for a given population, the parts of the genome that are responsible for a set of phenotypes observed in the individuals of that population}.

-Thus, without any further introduction, our problem will look at pairs of alleles at a particular locus in the genome of three different individuals whose phenotypes are known (e.g. healthy, diseased, etc.).
-Our goal will be to identify the parts of the genome that are responsible for each of the observed phenotypes and to use this information to make some type of prediction.

-In theory, the most efficient way to establish a mapping between the genotypes and the phenotypes would be to look at the progeny that can be produced from the three individuals to see if the recombination of their genes can lead to identifying some sort of pattern by using a pigeonhole-principle-like reasoning.
-Of course, this method is absolutly not practical, and one usually need to instead look at the genotypes of individuals belonging to the same haplogroups as those of our individuals.
-Another alternative would be to look at the genotype of the family members of our individuals.

-In our case, we will consider the following set of individuals whose genetic data, for the same type of chromosome at the same locus, is given by the following pair of alleles.

-In genomics, one usually analyzes large amounts of DNA-sequence data to find the variations that are responsible for a given phenotype.
-Of course, identifying these variations is not easy as many processes may play a role in creating the noticeable differences (food, environment, etc.).
-In general, these variations are located at a single position within a DNA segment.
-These variations are called \emph{single nucleotide polymorphism} (SNP) when they can be find within at least two non-negligible percentages of the population (see \cite{Dictionary}).

-SNP are usually used to classify populations in terms of \emph{haplogroups} -- the common genetic information shared by a group of individuals is called the \emph{haplotype} (see \cite{Dictionary,Kivisild,Chen}).

-The fact that certain haplogroups are more suceptible than others to certain diseases is linked to the fact that certain SNPs are in \emph{linkage desiquilibrium} \cite{Dictionary} with the disease, meaning that there is a non-trivial \emph{genetic linkage} \cite{Dictionary} between the mutations causing the disease and those SNPs.
-Here, it is important to understand that the SNPs themself are not necessarily responsible for the disease, but are often appearing on the same segment because homologous recombination tend to keep them together \cite{McPeek,ZieglerKonig,Speed_GMF,Haldane}.
-In this case, the SNPs are referred to as \emph{markers} for the disease.

-Sickle-cell anaemia (SCA) is a very famous example of disease that is caused by a single-nucleotide variation in the DNA \cite{SCA_nature}.
-The disease is known to be associated with beta S-globin haplotypes \cite{Loggetto}.
-On the other hand, certain diseases, such as retinis pigmentosa \cite{Wang}, can be associated with a large number of mutations, which may not all need to exist to trigger the disease.
-In the case of retinis pigmentosa, the configurations leading to the disease are still not understood (see \cite{Wang}).
-This disease is known to be prevalent in Asian and Caucasian populations.

-For our problem, we will suppose that our three individuals are associated with a certain phenotype, namely either \emph{diseased} or \emph{healthy}, as shown below, in the left-hand side table.
-In the right-hand side table, the different variations that could be responsible for these phenotypes are shown with their positions in the pair of alleles.